-Before buying a custom home, there are a number of steps to take.
+Before buying a custom home, there are several steps to take.
 You want to make sure you put yourself, and your family, in the best place to succeed moving forward, both financially and without worry.
 Buying a home is no small decision, and since you’ve already decided on the area in which to live, you now need to know exactly what you want and exactly what you need to get there.
-Here are some factors to keep in mind before you buy a custom home.
+Here are some factors to consider before buying a custom home.

-If you’ve already inherited a plot of land, that is terrific!
+If you’ve already inherited or purchased a plot of land, that is terrific!
 In that case, you can skip this step.
-However, if this is still on the todo list, ensure you’ve secured your land before seeking out someone to build your new home.
+However, if this is still on the to-do list, ensure you’ve secured your land before seeking out someone to build your new home.

 Now how do you choose a good plot of land?
 First, make sure you work with an expert who specializes in this real estate market.
 A land agent should have experience working with plots and know exactly what to look for.
 While having everything go through a real estate broker might be tempting, hiring an experienced land agent would be advisable before securing your plot of land.

-Next, be sure to know where you and your significant other (or whomever is co-signing on the home with you) stand with your credit scores.
+Next, be sure to know where you and your significant other (or whoever is co-signing on the home with you) stand with your credit scores.

 Many times, people are coming from a place of past financial hardship.
 In this case, those previous experiences may be reflected in your current credit score.
 This is a very common scenario.
-However, you may need to take steps to bolster either or both of your credit scores before you are able to move forward with purchasing a home.
+However, you may need to take steps to bolster either or both of your credit scores before you can move forward with purchasing a home.

 This can be accomplished through a variety of tasks like actively paying down credit cards while paying current bills on time, as well as confirming that your credit report is accurate and up-to-date.
 While your financial past decisions stick around for awhile, there may be blemishes on your report that are ready for removal.

-There are many ways to repair your credit, so if you’re ready to get started with this process, we’ll be glad to direct you to recommended financial institutions in the area who will help prepare you for home ownership.
+There are many ways to repair your credit, so if you’re ready to get started with this process, we’ll be glad to direct you to recommended financial institutions in the area that will help prepare you for home ownership.
+Madison Homebuilders also offers various financial benefits, such as no down payment or construction loan, and up to $5,000 towards your closing costs.

 It’s important to develop a long-term plan for repairing your debt issues and make sure to be more careful moving forward to ensure similar issues do not arise again.
 The credit bureaus want to see progress, and if you put together a foolproof plan, you should be in business in no time!

-This is an area where you’re going to have to put in the work to get the reward.
+This is an area where you’re going to have to put in the work to find the right local house builder for you.
 First, whether it’s through word of mouth from friends or family or research on the internet, you need to develop a list of potential homebuilders.
 This list can be as broad as you’d like, but the larger it is, the longer it will take to sift through the potential contractors.
 With a major decision like this, that’s not necessarily a bad thing.

 You want to make sure you leave no stone unturned.
 Your local home builders association could have a list of who they’d recommend.
 You may also wish to consult your local Better Business Bureau for company information and ratings.
 Once the list is finalized, contact each one to schedule a sit-down meeting.
 Once you’ve gone through this step, you are prepared to make an informed decision.
-Then you’ll be in business.
+Learn why partnering with Madison Homebuilders could be the right fit for you.

 We all know money doesn’t grow on trees, and budgets are tight, so it’s important to be wise with your spending, and a lot of that is built around planning.